milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

   - GitHub
   - GitHub Workflows
   - Pull Requests
+  - PRs
   - Automation
   - Productivity
 ---

 As development teams grow and projects become more complex, automating processes becomes critical to maintaining productivity and code quality.
-I'm a big fan of using Azure Pipelines to automate builds, testing and general code quality, however, recently I've started exploring GitHub Workflows to automate managing pull requests to make it easier to identify what it relates to.
+I'm a big fan of using Azure Pipelines to automate builds, testing and general code quality, however, recently I've started exploring GitHub Workflows to automate managing pull requests (PR) to make it easier to identify what it relates to.

-In this post, I want to share my experience setting up some of my initial workflows to handle tagging pull requests.
+In this post, I want to share my experience setting up some of my initial workflows to handle tagging PRss.
 Whether you're new to GitHub Actions or looking for ideas to enhance your current CI/CD pipeline, this guide offers practical insights and tips to help you get started.

 ## Automating GitHub